cidengcnpq/qml/README.md

 ###  **● The *QML* model computations related functions (in python) are on files:**
 `Jupyter codes` contain Jupyter notebook codes in subfolders for each experimental application.
-`Links for QML model training code and result.xlsx` is a spreadsheet containing Google Colaboratory notebooks of each simulation
+`Links for QML model training code and result.xlsx` is a spreadsheet containing the summary results and the Google Colaboratory links of each simulation

 > [!TIP]
 > <p align="justify">Jupyter QML notebooks can be run on Google Colab platform cloud CPUs, so partial training and testing results can be observed without needing to re-run the code!
 In order to run it by yourself, just upload the pre-extracted features.